beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 Back then, if a ninja was determined to be a burden, they were simply thrown to the wolves.
 It had indeed been a time when everything was suspected, when they had lost sight of what they were living for, what they believed in, as if they has been in a thick fog.
 That environment had produced, among others, Momochi Zabuza, feared as a demon; Haku of the Yuki clan, toyed with by the sad destiny of kekkei genkai; and Hoshigaki Kisame, who bore the darkness of Kirigakure alone —so-called "evil" ninja.
 As a ninja from the same village, from the same era, however, the Mizukage secretly had complicated feelings about calling them evil.</br>
 With the tensions among the five great nations easing, and thus, fewer and fewer battles, this world, formerly centered around fighting, was now changing from its foundations.
 Which meant that both ninja and average citizens also needed to change to adapt to these new times.
 But not everyone could accept this.
 There were inevitably going to be people who rejected and despised the idea of this change, who would try to destroy this new world.</br>
-In her struggle to undo the negative inheritance left by the former Mizukage and Kirigakure's own history, the current Mizukage, Mei, was coming up against all kind of difficulties, so she knew.
-Change was no simple mater.</br>
+In her struggle to undo the negative inheritance left by the former Mizukage and Kirigakure's own history, the current Mizukage, Mei, was coming up against all kinds of difficulties, so she knew.
+Change was no simple matter.</br>
 The ship bound for the Land of Lightning had become a shadow in the distance in the blink of an eye.
 The Mizukage strained her eyes to follow the hazy ship disappearing into the white mist.

 </br>